Henry Wickham (explorer)

 Sir Henry Alexander Wickham (29 May 1846 - 27 September 1928) was a British explorer.
-He was the first person to successfully export a large, viable shipment of Brazilian rubber seeds to the British Empire.
+He was the first person to smuggle a large, viable shipment of Brazilian rubber seeds to the British Empire.
 The British had long planned to create rubber plantations in Southeast Asia, and the plantations resulting from the seeds Wickham smuggled out of Brazil expanded the rubber industry and broke Brazil’s monopoly, bringing about the end of the Amazon rubber boom.

 Life

 Henry Wickham was born in Hampstead, north London.
 Wickham's father, a solicitor, died when young Wickham was only four years old.
 At age 20 he traveled to Nicaragua, the first of several trips to Latin and South America.
 Returning to England, he married Violet Carter in 1871, whose father would publish Wickham's writings.
 His first book Rough Notes of a Journey Through The Wilderness from Trinidad to Pará, Brazil, by way of the Great Cateracts of the Orinoco, Atabapo, and Rio Negro, was published by W.H.J.
 Carter in 1872.
 He would take the entire family to Santarém, Brazil, where his mother, sister Harriette, and the mother-in-law to his brother, John, would all die by 1876.
 Wickham was knighted in the 1920 Birthday Honours "for services in connection with the rubber plantation industry in the Far East."